Best Payroll Software for Construction Companies (2026)

 3. Gusto — Best for Small Crews That Want Easier Payroll

-Gusto is not construction-first software, but it can still be a strong choice for smaller contractors with relatively standard payroll needs.
+Gusto is not construction-first software, but it can be a strong choice for smaller contractors with relatively standard payroll needs.
 If certified payroll and deep job costing are not central requirements, Gusto gives small crews a cleaner payroll, onboarding, and employee self-service experience than older platforms.

 Why Gusto works for some construction firms: